energy-modelling-toolkit/Dispa-SET/Docs/model.rst

 	 \cdot (1-\mathit{OutageFactor}_{u,i}) \cdot \mathit{Committed}_{u,i}

+The availability factor is used for renewable technologies to set the maximum time-dependent generation level.
+It is set to one for the traditional power plants.
+The outage factor accounts for the share of unavailable power due to planned or unplanned outages.

 The power output in a given period also depends on the output levels in the previous and the following periods and on the ramping capabilities of the unit.
 If the unit was down, the ramping capability is given by the maximum start up ramp, while if the unit was online the limit is defined by the maximum ramp up rate.
-Those bounds are given by equation :
+Those bounds are given with respect to the previous time step by the equation :

 .. math::